77. REPAIRING THE RADIO

 Alan: Never mind, I’ve managed without them.
 I think it’s all right

-now.
-There you!
+!
 (The radio set is working again)

 Amy: Oh, good, Alan!
 Thank you!
 Now perhaps, you look at the iron